 Property to Donate

-In nearly every estate clean out situation, there is likely to be property that the heirs do not want, that isn’t quite right for sale, but that you definitely want to avoid throwing away.
-As a consequence, there will be items culled from the personal property of an estate that are suitable for donation.
+In nearly every estate clean out situation, there is likely to be a property that the heirs do not want, that isn’t quite right for the sale, but that you definitely want to avoid throwing away.
+As a consequence, there will be items culled from the personal property of an estate that is suitable for donation.

 Keep in mind that you do not have to haul donated items from place to place as part of the donation process.
 There are organizations and agencies that accept donations, including large items like furniture, that pickup at times convenient for you.